 2. Be Methodical.
 At Cedar Point Consulting, we have a 5-step process that we follow to recover projects – Review, Recommend, Respond, Transition, Close.
 While this is not the only way to recover a project, it does consistently work – by step three, the project is making progress once again.Regardless of the technique or methodology that you choose, don’t attempt to solve the project’s problems until you have an understanding of their causes.
 Do take measures to stop the bleeding, until you’ve effectively identified root causes.

 3. Read the Tea Leaves.
 Whether well run or not, nearly all projects have documents that tell you where the weaknesses are and whether they are being managed well.
-At minimum, even the smallest project should follow a standardized process ( project methodology); a charter (with a project goal); a project plan that includes a schedule, a budget, and assigned staff; regular meeting minutes and regular status reports.
+At minimum, even the smallest project should follow a consistent process ( project methodology); have a charter (with a project goal); have a project plan that includes a schedule or milestones, a budget, and assigned staff; regular meeting notes and regular status reports.
 If these exist, review them to assess where problems are occurring.
-If they don't, find out why.
+If they don’t, find out why.

 4. Be From Missouri (“Show Me”).
 Reading current project documents is a good start, but what if someone is fudging the numbers or painting a rosier picture than reality?
 For select documents, like staff hours, project schedule and project budget, confirm that they are reasonably accurate independently.
 Which brings us to the next tip…